 To Have and to Hold | Returning Home Book 3

-To Have and to Hold returns on April 23, 2019 and is now available for pre-order!
+To Have and to Hold is now available at these ebook stores!

 He doesn’t remember her.
 She cherishes every moment of their time together.
 Is there any hope for a second chance?

 Hunter Cross has lost a year.
 There’s a gap in his memory, and the woman who is living in his house has disappeared into it.
 He slept with her, fell for her, loved her—and he doesn’t remember any of it.

 He knows he should send her away—except for one little thing.
 At night, when she slips into his bed, his body remembers hers.

 Trina Levine is heartbroken, alone with her memories.
 Hunter won’t claim any of it—not the joyful days, not the steamy nights.
 It’s like Trina Levine dreamed it, and it hurts like nothing else could.

 Except when Hunter cries out in his sleep and Trina comforts him.
 At those moments, Hunter’s body knows hers, and for a few, brief, blissful moments, Trina’s sure everything will be okay again.

 Now available at these ebook stores!

 Stepping through the glass gate doors at SeaTac.
 Striding, head up, not uniformed, as she’d expected, but clad in jeans, a gray T-shirt, and hiking boots.
 A backpack slung over both shoulders.